-Anxiety in BC: Why It's So Common and What You Can Do About It
+Do I have Anxiety?Why It's So Common in BC and What You Can Do About It

 When Your Brain Won't Stop

-It's 2 a.m. and you're running through tomorrow's meeting again.
-Or maybe it's Sunday afternoon and dread is already creeping in about the week ahead.
+It's 2 a.m., and you're running through tomorrow's meeting again.
+Or maybe it's Sunday afternoon, and dread is already creeping in about the week ahead.
 Anxiety doesn't keep office hours.
 It follows you into bed, interrupts conversations, and whispers worst-case scenarios when you're just trying to enjoy a moment.

+You might be asking yourself, “Do I have anxiety?”
 Anxiety is the most common mental health condition in Canada — and British Columbians are particularly affected.

 Why BC Residents Feel the Pressure